HTC-Leo-Revival-Project/msm8909Pkg/README.md

 | USB           | Driver exists in cLK                             |   ❌   |
 | Keypad        | Loosely based on cLK driver                      |   ✅   |

+## OS support notes
+- Currently loading a close-to-mainline kernel is supported (see https://github.com/HTC-Leo-Revival-Project/linux)

+- Windows RT isn't supported (the os doesn't have inbox support for interrupt controller and timer found on hd2)

+- ReactOS support should be possible once the arm port will be fully bootable

 ## Loading
 UEFI can be either chainloaded as a kernel from cLK, as well as flashed to boot directly from HSPL.